marianemcgrath/comp_infrastructure_assessment/README.md

 Email: G00473468@atu.ie
 LinkedIn: [marianemcgrath](https://www.linkedin.com/in/marianemcgrath)

 This project is for educational purposes.
-References are included inline in the notebook.
+References are included throughout the notebook.